 Early Decision Plan II: Jan.
 1

 Regular Decision: Feb.
 15

 Forms and Deadlines

-Hamilton discontinued offering merit scholarships with the class that entered in the Fall of 2008 and will not match merit-based aid received at different institutions.
-In 2008 we decided that the primary focus and top priority of our financial aid program was to provide need-based aid.
+Hamilton discontinued offering merit scholarships with the class that entered in the Fall of 2008 and will not match merit-based aid received at other institutions.
 This decision allows us to continue honoring our long-standing commitment to meet the full demonstrated financial need of all students we admit as well as make Hamilton accessible to talented students from diverse socioeconomic backgrounds.
-Most Hamilton students would qualify for merit scholarships at many other colleges.
-Students choose Hamilton because they recognize that an education here is well worth the investment.
-As a result, you'll be learning and living with other strong students who also appreciate the value of a Hamilton education and are committed to joining this enduring community of scholars.

 If you are an international student, please refer to our International Students webpage for additional information about Hamilton's financial aid policies.